 Tell your doctor if you notice any of the following and they worry you:

 These are the most common side effects of this medicine.

 Less common side effects include:

 change in appetite

-sleep walking or other behaviours whilst asleep
+sleep walking or other unusual behaviours (such as driving, eating, making a phone

 Alcohol can increase the risk of sleep walking or other behaviours such as driving

 or eating food whilst asleep.
 This risk is also increased if you take more than the

 Some sleep medicines may cause a short-term memory loss.
 When this occurs, a person